-We try to make this registration experience as simple as possible.
+We try to keep this process as simple as possible

-Your registered medical practitioner or midwife will give you a certificate of still-birth to hand over to the registrar.
+Your doctor or midwife will give you a certificate of still-birth to hand over to the registrar.

-When registering a still-birth, certain information regarding the parent/s will be required, including details of full name/s and date/s of birth.
-If the parents are married to each other, the date and place of marriage is also required.
+Parents information is required, including details of full name/s and date/s of birth.
+If the parents are married to each other, the date and place of marriage will also be required.

 Who can register a still-birth

-- Where the parents are not married to each other and the father is acknowledging paternity, he should attend the registration office, together with the mother to register the still-birth.
+- Where the parents are not married to each other and the father is acknowledging paternity, he should attend the registration office with the mother.

-- If the father acknowledges paternity but is unable to attend the registration office with the mother to register the still-birth, the father’s details can still be recorded.
-The father needs to complete a statutory declaration for the mother to hand over to the registrar.
-The register will then ask the mother to complete a declaration acknowledging who the father is and complete the registration.
+- If the father acknowledges paternity but is unable to attend the registration office his details can still be recorded.
+He will need to complete a statutory declaration for the mother to hand over to the registrar.
+The registration can take place once the mother has signed a declaration in the presence of the registrar.

 - If the mother is unable to attend the registration office and the parents are not married to each other, the father needs to hand over a statutory declaration signed by the mother to the registrar.
 The registration can take place once the father has signed a declaration in the presence of the registrar.